yume-sjtu/yume-sjtu.github.io/index.md

 ## News:

+* [03, 2023] One papers accepted by ACM MobiSys 2023 with shepherding.
-* [11, 2022] Two papers accepted by ACM MobiCom 2023 with shepherding.
+* [11, 2022] Two papers accepted by ACM MobiCom 2023.
 * [09, 2022] Two papers accepted by ACM SenSys 2022.
 * [06, 2022] One paper accepted by IEEE TMC.
 * [03, 2022] One paper accepted by ACM MobiSys 2022.